i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - N is not strictly needed in an existing session message, as it's associated with the Session Tag

+- This is similar to what Signal does, but in Signal, PN and N are in the header.
+  Here, they're in the encrypted message body.

+- Key ID can be just an incrementing counter.
+  It may not be strictly necessary, but it's useful for debugging.
+  Also, we use it for explicit ACKs.
+  Signal does not use a key ID.

 Next DH Ratchet Public Key